 - Sigmoid colon fixation due to inflammatory bowel disease, surgery, or radiation therapy that may hinder the passage of the colonoscope

 - Blood from acute colonic hemorrhage which can interfere with visualization

 - Colon spasms which can mimic the radiographic signs of cancer

 The following are the nursing interventions and nursing care considerations for the patient:

 Before the procedure

-The following are the nursing interventions prior to colonoscopy:
+The following are the nursing interventions before colonoscopy:

 - Secure an informed consent.
 Make sure that the patient or a significant other has signed an informed consent form.